SlapperAutoMapper/Slapper.AutoMapper/README.md

 duplicate results.
 Now internally, no actual grouping is happening but this is the easiest way to conceptualize how it works.

-*For the curious, the actual implementation relies upon an instance cache implemented as a Dictionary where the key is the all of the identifier's hashes summed together and the value being the instance.*
+*For the curious, the actual implementation relies upon an instance cache implemented as a Dictionary where the key is all of the identifier's hashes summed together and the value is the instance.*

-A classes identifier(s) play an important role in the ability of the mapper to effectively group objects together.
+A class' identifier(s) play an important role in the ability of the mapper to effectively group objects together.
 If no identifiers are found, the mapper will still map the results to the requested type but there will be duplicates in the results.